d-schafer/sycophants/README.md

 02a-hydrateTweets_analysis  -  Code to rehydrate all Tweets directed against the media.
 If you are replicating the sentiment analysis model training process, this step also applies to final model to the full set of Tweets to score them on the democratic-authoritarian dimension.

-02b-analysis - Code to conduct the main analysis in Party Politics.
+02b-analysis - Code to conduct the main analysis in Party Politics manuscript.
 Replicates Figures 2 through 4.